mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **optional**<`IT`>(type: *`IT`*, defaultValueOrFunction: *`OptionalDefaultValueOrFunction`<`IT`>*): `IT extends OptionalProperty ?
 IT : IOptionalIType<IT>`

-`types.optional` can be used to create a property with a default value.
+`types.optional` - Can be used to create a property with a default value.
 If the given value is not provided in the snapshot, it will default to the provided `defaultValue`.
 If `defaultValue` is a function, the function will be invoked for every new instance.
 Applying a snapshot in which the optional value is _not_ present, causes the value to be reset

 Example: